 Practicing range of motion exercises

 Range of motion (ROM) exercises help keep the muscles and joints of the burned limbs flexible.
 A physical therapist (PT) will teach you and your child how to do ROM, so you can help in the healing process.
 The types of exercises and how often to do them will be determined by the physical therapist.

 Do the special exercises given by your child's physical therapist with your child faithfully.
 Exercises are very important to keep the scar area stretched and prevent a thick, hard, tight contracture.
 Exercises must be done even if your child does not like them.
 You may want to reward your child for doing a good job at the end of the exercises.

-Have your child do daily activities for himself or herself as much as possible.
+Have your child do daily activities for him or herself as much as possible.
 For example, let your child eat, brush teeth, brush hair, and dress.
-Even if it is a little difficult for your child, let him/her do these activities and overcome the temptation to help.
+Even if it is a little difficult for your child, let him or her do these activities and resist the temptation to help.
 The movement that occurs during daily activities will help keep the scar area stretched.
-Your child should perform daily range of motion exercises as directed by the physical therapist or your child's doctor.
+Your child should do daily range of motion exercises as directed by the physical therapist or your child's doctor.